 “When we set foot upon the right bank of the Missouri River, we were outside the pale of civil law.
 We were within Indian country where no organized civil government existed.
 Some people and some writers have assumed that each man was a ‘law unto himself’ and free to do his own will…… Nothing could be further from the facts than this assumption, as evil-doers soon found to their discomfort.” – Ezra Meeker, 1922

-Along the trail, shootings were common, but what is rarely heard about is that at least 172 people were murdered by their fellow emigrants on the Oregon-California Trail in the mid-1800s.
+Along the trail, shootings were common, but what is rarely heard about is that their fellow emigrants murdered at least 172 people on the Oregon-California Trail in the mid-1800s.

 More than half the murders occurred after passionate arguments, many of them over women and money, while nearly a fourth of the killings resulted from violent robberies.
 Guns and knives were the killer’s weapons of choice.

 The diaries disclosed details of dozens of slayings, and bodies of obvious murder victims were occasionally found on the trail.